 Install motion or timed lighting.
 Not only does lighting deter crime, but it also discourages animals from taking up residence in your facilities.

 Keep up with landscaping.
 Trimming trees, lawns, and shrubs is about more than keeping up appearances.
 Closely cropped landscaping also gives criminals fewer places to hide.

 Need to file a claim?

 Even with the best preventative measures in place, incidents can happen.
-The Fund is here to support members, just as we have since 1974.
+The Fund is here to support members, just as we have for more than four decades.
 If you serve a county that limits or prohibits access to your facilities during the pandemic, and you need to report a claim for an incident that happened while you were not onsite, note your county restrictions in the description field of your online claim report.
 You can also tell your adjuster when he or she follows up with you about the claim.